 EcoSpark is excited to announce a new partnership with our friends at Credit Valley Conservation!
 For the very first time, we are offering a combined program where teachers can register for TWO programs at once, allowing students to take part in hands-on water quality monitoring through our flagship program, Changing Currents and stewardship activities through CVC's Branch-Out!
 Students will enjoy a full day of outdoor programming in the Credit River Watershed.
 This collaboration will take place in the spring and fall.

-EcoSpark's award-winning Changing Currents program introduces grades 6 to 12 students from across the Greater Toronto Area (GTA) to their local watershedsand teaches them about watershed science.
-Students get outside, put on hip waders, explore a river or stream and learn about its importance and quality through citizen science.
-For this collaboration, water quality monitoring will take place over a half-day in the Credit River.
-For more information about Changing Currents, click here.
+EcoSpark's award-winning Changing Currents program introduces grades 6 to 12 students from across the Greater Toronto Area (GTA) to their local watersheds and teaches them about watershed science.
+Students get outside, put on hip waders, explore a river or stream and learn about the importance of water quality through citizen science.
+For more information, contact Changing Currents staff at [email protected] or 647-258-3280 x 2011.

 This program can only accomodate up to 60 students/day and is intended for grade 6-12 students.

 Situated within one of the most-densely populated regions of Canada, the Credit River Watershed contains some of the most diverse landscapes in southern Ontario.
 In this area, the Carolinian Forest zone meets the Deciduous Forest zone, both of which contain unique species not found in other zones.
 The Niagara Escarpment and the Oak Ridges Moraine also run through the watershed, further increasing the number and diversity of plants, animals, and communities.
 The Credit River is almost 90 km long and meanders southeast from its headwaters in Orangeville, Erin and Mono, through nine municipalities, eventually draining into Lake Ontario at Port Credit, Mississauga.
 (Source: Credit Valley Conservation)